abvee/asus-s15-vivobook-oled/power-saving/README.md

 Sleep seems to be a glorious mess.
 S0 sleep / Modern standby or even regular standby (S1) don't seem to exist.
-S3 is the only sleep state to exist apart from hibernation through the `[deep]` option, and `[s2idle]` might as well not exist.
+S3 is the only sleep state to exist apart from hibernation through the `[deep]` option, and `[s2idle]` might as well not exist becuase it is practically useless.

 ### nmi\_watchdog=0
 This kernel option seems to do nothing at all, because `pgrep watchdog` still returns something, which is annoying.
-Further more, the watchdog module iTCO\_wdt don't seem to work at all.
+Further more, the watchdog module iTCO\_wdt won't disable itself after the kernel line option is given.

-Changing `#RuntimeWatchdogSec=off` in `/etc/systemd/system.conf` should turn it off, but I'll keep you updated.
+Changing `#RuntimeWatchdogSec=off` in `/etc/systemd/system.conf` should turn it off, but it doesn't, and `pgrep watchdog` still returns a value, and iTCO\_wdt is still loaded.

-UPDATE: didn't work, I stopped caring, and just let the watchdog run for now

 ## Module configuration
 Some module options save power, on wifi and pcie and stuff